13currane/google-homepage/README.md

-This is my attempt at cloning the google homepage.
-This project demonstrates some of the skills I have acquired in css and html while working the odin project curriculum.
+The first project assigned from The Odin Project.
+I used my knowledge of html and css to clone the appearance of the home page of the Google search engine.